FREQUENTLY ASKED QUESTIONS

 You mean people have copies of live shows?!
 Where can I get one?!

 You can look to download some shows in a variety of formats through archive.org.
 You may also be able to find some live shows via torrent at etree.org, but seeds aren't always available.
-Another option is to check the official message board for people who have copies they're willing to trade or send for blanks and postage.
-(The old message board has more about trading than the new board.)
-You can also visit Tradingland, Geoff's list of Hem live shows.
+Another option is to visit Tradingland, Geoff's list of Hem live shows.
 You can also check my Hem trading list, and if you have any shows you'd like to send/trade with me, please let me know.

 Where can I see Hem perform live?